lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

 ## Changes related to the addition of "Memory" cycles support in "LPC Host"

-First, let's look at the similarities and differences between the `I/O` and `Memory` cycles.For this purpose we will look at Intel's `LPC Protocol` reference document.
+First, let's look at the similarities and differences between the I/O and memory cycles.For this purpose we will look at Intel's `LPC Protocol` reference document.
 See screen shots from this document.
 First we have description of `I/O` cycles
 ![LPC IO Cycles](images/I_O_LPC_Cycles.png)